Frequently Asked Questions

 Will the hospital where my family member died perform an autopsy?

 If not under the jurisdiction of a medical examiner, an autopsy may be recommended.
 Questions family members may have related to the death can be investigated.
 An autopsy often discloses information about inheritable diseases that will assist surviving family members with their own healthcare.
 If medical malpractice or medical neglect is suspected, an autopsy can document the disease process and treatment.
-We suggest you consult with a National Autopsy Services LLC medical investigator or pathologist who can help you decide if your questions related to the death can be answered by an autopsy.
+We suggest you consult with a National Forensic Autopsy and Toxicology Services LLC medical investigator or pathologist who can help you decide if your questions related to the death can be answered by an autopsy.

 Will an autopsy hinder funeral arrangements?